juissijohtaja/wp-block-homehero/README.md

 # wp-block-homehero

-Custom Wordpress Guternberg Block for making a hero image with text overlay.
+Custom Wordpress Gutenberg Block for making a hero image with text overlay.